-1. Building long-term added value for shareholders, employees and clients will be achieved by providing high quality services through well trained and dedicated professionals who work in an environment which enable them to excel.
+1. Building long-term value added for shareholders, employees and clients to be achieved by providing high quality services with a team of well trained and dedicated professionals who work in an environment that enables them to excel.

-2. Culture and values:
+2. Culture and values;